Study Abroad

 International Study Leave of Absence

-• Notre Dame students granted a leave of absence to attend a study abroad program at another institution should consult with an academic advisor to ensure coursework transferability to Notre Dame.
+• Notre Dame students granted a leave of absence to attend a study abroad program at another institution should consult with an academic advisor to ensure the coursework will transfer to their program at the University of Notre Dame

-• Students may submit a Financial Aid Consortium Agreement to their host institution, allowing Notre Dame to process Federal Pell Grants, Federal Direct Loans, Federal Direct PLUS Loans for Parents, and private student loans for the host institution.
+• In order to receive Federal Pell Grants, Federal Direct Loans, Federal Direct PLUS Loans for Parents, or private student loans while enrolled at the host institution, the student must complete the Consortium Agreement Process.

-The University of Notre Dame does not provide University Scholarships or Notre Dame Subsidized Loan funds for students attending an international program of study through another institution.
+The University of Notre Dame does not provide University Scholarships for students attending an international program of study through another institution.

 Billing and Refunds